A+ A A-

 continue to benefit from other available progression pathways such as the two- or

-three-year Nitec courses, or the three-year Higher Nitec courses at ITE that provide a strong skills-based foundation in
+three-year Nitec courses, or the three- or four-year Higher Nitec courses at ITE that provide a strong skills-based foundation in

 preparation for employment.